mckayERP/FTU_Maintenance_Documentation/component-tracking.md

 ## Configuring Component Bills of Material

-A component Bill of Material \(BOM\) is identical to a product BOM except the component BOM can contain other components.
+A component Bill of Material \(BOM\) is identical to a product BOM except the component BOM contains other components.

 Configuring a Component BOM starts with a Product BOM.
-The Product BOM is copied to every associated component as a sort of empty tree.
+The Product BOM is copied to every associated component as an empty BOM tree.
 Sub components can be added to the "assembly" manually or through work order processes.

 The initial configuration of the component is best performed manually.
+The steps involved are:

+1. Create Component Life Cycle Models, Attribute Sets and Products for each BOM line item.
+There needs to be a product for each "assembly" level of the BOM as well as for the lowest level parts.
+2. Construct the Product BOM for each assembly.
+3. Create the top-level component for each assembly.
+4. Populate the component assemblies with sub-components.

+If changes are made to the Product BOM at a later time, A process "Update Component BOMs" will make the same changes to all the effected components.